The Winston-Salem Foundation

 Building an Inclusive Economy (one of two major focus areas since 2017):

-- Wealth Building: Addressing the wealth gap where one-third of Black and Hispanic residents in Forsyth County have zero net worth; supporting efforts to increase home and business asset values while mitigating negative impacts of student loan debt and government fines/fees
+- Wealth Building: Addressing the wealth gap where one-third of Black and Hispanic residents in Forsyth County have zero net worth; supporting efforts to increase home and business asset values whilst mitigating negative impacts of student loan debt and government fines/fees

 - Transportation: Removing transportation barriers that prevent individuals and families from moving out of poverty